shmercer/pairwiseLLM/README.md

 Backend-specific helpers (e.g., `submit_openai_pairs_live()`) are
 available but most users will only need the unified functions.

-### Batch comparisons
+## Batch comparisons

-Batch APIs (for larger jobs and offline processing) are implemented for:
+Batch APIs (for larger jobs and offline processing) are implemented through a single, unified API:

-- OpenAI

-- Anthropic

-- Google Gemini

-All live backends are accessed through a single, unified API:

 - `llm_submit_pairs_batch()` — submit batch requests